Minority Business Enterprise MBE

 📝 Examples of Common Usage for Minority Business Enterprise (MBE)

-• 'The franchisor offers reduced initial franchise fees to qualified Minority Business Enterprise (MBE) applicants.'
+• 'The franchisor’s diversity initiative offers reduced fees for certified Minority Business Enterprise (MBE) franchisees.'

 📌 Summary